OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-js.md

 	removeUserData(event.stream.connection);
 });
 ```
 Here we subscribe to the events that interest us.
-In this case, we want to receive all videos published to the video-call, as well as displaying every user's nickname nex to its video.
+In this case, we want to receive all videos published to the video-call, as well as displaying every user's nickname next to its video.
 To achieve this:

-`streamCreated`: for each new Stream received by OpenVidu, we immediately subscribe to it so we can see its video.
-A new HTML video element will be appended to element with id 'subscriber'.
+- `streamCreated`: for each new Stream received by OpenVidu, we immediately subscribe to it so we can see its video.
+A new HTML video element will be appended to element with id 'video-container'.

-`videoElementCreated`: event triggered by Subscriber object (returned by the previous `Session.subscribe` method).
+- `videoElementCreated`: event triggered by Subscriber object (returned by the previous `Session.subscribe` method).
 This allows us to add the participant nickname to the new video previously added in `streamCreated` event.
 Auxiliary method `appendUserData` is responsible for appending a new paragraph element just below the `event.element` video, containing `subscriber.stream.connection.data` field (which has the user's nickname).

-`streamDestroyed`: for each Stream that has been destroyed (which means a user has left the video-call), we remove the paragraph element with the user's nickname that we added in the previous event (`appendUserData` method created the element with an _id_ containing `event.stream.connection.connectionId` unique value, so we can now identify the right element to be removed).
-The video element is automatically deleted by default, so we don't need to do anything else.
+- `streamDestroyed`: for each Stream that has been destroyed (which means a user has left the video-call), we remove the element with the user's nickname that we added in the previous event with the auxiliary method `removeUserData` (`appendUserData` method created the element with an _id_ containing `event.stream.connection.connectionId` unique value, so we can now identify the right element to be removed).
+OpenVidu automatically deletes the proper video element by default, so we don't need to do anything else.

 ---